Use Cases/Browser Agents

 response:

-# Require approval for social media
+# Require approval for form submissions

-- name: "Approve social media access"
+- name: "Approve destructive form submissions"

 match: